esheldon/fitsio/README.md

     # write an image
     >>> fitsio.write(filename, image)

+    # NOTE when reading row subsets, the data must still be read from disk.
+    # This is most efficient if the data are read in the order they appear in
+    # the file.
+For this reason, the rows are always returned in row-sorted
+    # order.

     #
     # the FITS class gives the you the ability to explore the data, and gives
     # more control